vague-theme/vague-xresources/README.md

 ## Usage

-1. Copy the contents of `vague` file to your `.Xresources` file.
+1. Copy the contents of [vague](vague) file to your `.Xresources` file.

-2. Reload to take effect:
+2. Apply the changes by running:
    ```sh
    xrdb ~/.Xresources
    ```